 Who Needs To Have an I-94 Form?

-People entering the United States who are not U.S. citizens or lawful permanent residents most likely need an I-94 form.
+People entering the United States who are not U.S. citizens or lawful permanent residents usually need an I-94 form.
 Customs and Border Protection (CBP) automatically issues this document upon your arrival.

 You may not have to get one if: